 Alternatively, PhreeqcRM provides functionality to retrieve the solution composition in terms of aqueous species, together with species charge and diffusion coefficient, to facilitate couplings that account for species-dependent transport processes (e.g., Nernst-Planck equation).
 In this case, it is necessary for the transport equations to account for each aqueous species, while maintaining a net current of zero (Anthony et al., 2007; Appelo et al., 2010).
 In the following sections, we consider only component-based transport with species-independent transport parameters.

 Numerical solutions of solute transport may lead to negative concentrations, typically close to sharp concentration fronts.
 Because PHREEQC calculates reactions in terms of moles, negative concentrations from the transport step have to be amended (set to zero) during the reaction step.
 To avoid mass-balance errors, negative concentrations from the previous transport step have to be added to the result of the reaction step prior to updating concentrations for the following transport step.
+This approach should conserve mass; however, errors may accumulate if reactions are not calculated for a component because concentrations are set to zero.

 Key Methods of the PhreeqcRM API